 • raw fruits and vegetables

-A doctor may also recommend that people stop taking certain medications that could increase the risk of bleeding during a colonoscopy.
+A healthcare professional may also recommend that people stop taking certain medications that could increase the risk of bleeding during a colonoscopy.
 Examples include blood thinners, such as warfarin and clopidogrel, and nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen.

 The gastroenterologist will work with the individual during the consultation to decide how long they should suspend using a specific medication before and after the colonoscopy.